 The Alaska Municipal League is committed to a responsible and responsive approach to implementation of online sales tax collection and remittance in Alaska.
 That means that our work thus far has focused on research that informs any next steps that municipalities choose to take, consistent with the interests of residents.

-The documents included here are drafts that we’re currently working on, or are resources for members and the public.
+The documents included here are drafts or final products that we’re currently working on, or are resources for members and the public.